Explicit isogenies of prime degree over number fields: On Momose's Isogeny Classification Theorem

 Writing

 and setting $a_\sigma = a_{\fp,i}$ for $\sigma \in S_{\fp,i}$ we can rewrite

 as in the unramified case and we are done. \end{proof}

 We refer to $\eps_{\fp_0}$ as \textbf{the isogeny signature of $\lambda$ with respect to $\fp_0$}.
 Note that since $\Gal(K/\Q)$ acts transitively on the primes above $p$, a different choice of prime $\fp_0$ merely permutes the integers $a_{\sigma}$.
 We will therefore often drop the subscript $\fp_0$ and speak of $\eps$ as \textbf{the isogeny signature of $\lambda$}.
+Note that fixing an ordering to the embeddings in $\Sigma = \Hom(k,K)$ allows one to think of the signature as a $d$-tuple valued in the set $\left\{0,4,6,8,12\right\}$, and hence one sees that there are precisely $5^d$ possible isogeny signatures for a degree $d$ number field.
+If all the integers $a_{\sigma}$ are the same integer $a$, then clearly the ordering on $\Sigma$ does not matter, and in the sequel we denote this signature as the $d$-tuple $(a,\ldots, a)$.

 From the construction of $\eps_{\fp_0}$ in the above proof, we obtain the following condition which must be satisfied by the integers $a_\sigma$.

 \begin{corollary} Let $\eps_{\fp_0} = \sum_{\sigma \in \Sigma}a_\sigma\sigma$ be an isogeny signature with respect to $\fp_0$.
 Then, for $\sigma, \tau \in \Sigma = \Hom(k,K)$,